jo1gi/sea-serpent/README.md

 Basic cli file tagging

+**This project is still early in development and can change at any moment**

 Sea-serpent uses a local database (a single directory and its subdirectories) to store tags for files.